jerhon/honlsoft-v2/blog/2021/2020-01-30-docker-net-5-sdk-nuget.md

 My understanding is the .NET image relies on another layer that doesn't contain some necessary updates to trust some old certificates in NuGet being utilized.
 Seems like an unfortunate timing/update issue.
 The .NET folks have made some pre-release images as a temporary way to solve this until an "official" image is released.
-I did what they suggested and switched to `mcr.microsoft.com/dotnet/sdk:5.0.102-ca-patch-buster-slim` and it the build was fixed.
+I did what they suggested and switched to `mcr.microsoft.com/dotnet/sdk:5.0.102-ca-patch-buster-slim` and the build was fixed.

 Here is an example of the update I made to my Dockerfile in [this GitHub commit.](https://github.com/jerhon/covid-19-stats-v3/commit/1e01e1910eefbb5df241f43e156f3eb9ed591e15)